webhintio/hint/packages/hint-manifest-is-valid/README.md

-Also, providing property values that are only supported by certain user agents for which the [specification][manifest spec] does not define a fallback, can lead to interoperability issues.
+Also, providing property values that are only supported by certain user agents for which the [specification][manifest spec] does not define a fallback, can lead to compatibility issues.

 ## What does the hint check?